ousmaneb/ghostlens-xai-threat-detection/README.md

 # GhostLens: Explainable AI for Threat Detection

-GhostLens is an open-source tool that combines machine learning with explainable AI to detect and understand network threats in real time.
-It’s designed for cybersecurity analysts and engineers who need both accuracy and clarity when defending networks against modern attacks.
+**GhostLens** is an open-source tool that leverages machine learning and explainable AI to detect and interpret network threats in real time.
+It's designed for cybersecurity analysts and engineers who need not only accurate threat detection but also clear insights into how decisions are made.

-This project is built to showcase applied skills in ML, cybersecurity, and interpretability
+This project showcases applied skills in machine learning, cybersecurity, and model interpretability.

 ## What It Does

 - Detects anomalies in real network traffic using supervised ML
 - Explains detection results using SHAP, LIME, and interpretable models
-- Visualizes insights and feature importance for analysts
+- Visualizes insights and feature importance for better analysis
-- Focuses on real-world attack types, including DDoS and port scans
+- Focuses on real-world attack types, such as DDoS and port scans

 ## Dataset